Early Childhood Program (Pre-k and K)

 first grade -twelFTh grade

 Wildrock field trips invite play-based learning and student-directed inquiry.
 Themes correspond with the Virginia Standards of Learning and are adapted to meet the developmental needs of each age group.
 Trips are typically two to three hours in the morning.
 Free play only field trips available as well as programmed options.
 Students may stay for a bag picnic lunch.
+Learn how Wildrock can come to your school!
+Traveling programs are registering now!

 The following themed trips are available for each grade level: